 Brad Cox and Tom Love were the developers behind Objective-C. Among its purposes is that it’s general-purpose and object-oriented.
 Currently, Objective-C is widely used to code software for macOS and iOS.

 This general-purpose language comes from Larry Wall.
-During its development, Perl‘s goal was to be a scripting language.
-Since then, it’s now used for a wide variety of purposes.
-These include network programming, CGI, and system administration.
+During its development, Perl's goal was to be a scripting language.
+Since then, it’s been used for network programming, CGI, and system administration.

 1990 – Haskell